vsoch/vsoch.github.io/_posts/2022/2022-04-07-time-management.md

 and my current error parsing library.
 I want to extend my version parsing idea into it's own proper library, and make it easy for someone to create their own processing / sorting / ordering pipeline for versions.
 Versions are hard, yo!
 I also want to check out what the folks at Dagger.io are up to, because "DevOps operating system" and implemented in Go makes me feel giddy it's like my two favorite things!
-We also have a ton of features in the queue to work on for SHPC.
+We also have a ton of features in the queue to work on for shpc.
 After the automated updates we are thinking about symlinks and views, and how to represent gpu metadata.

 ## Is that a lot?